-Under the leadership of President Glen Cromwell, NHRA raced forward in 2020 with a number of key initiatives, including a multiyear partnership with FOX Sports to televise NHRA events from the NHRA Camping World Drag Racing Series, the NHRA Lucas Oil Drag Racing Series, and the NHRA E3 Spark Plugs Pro Mod Drag Racing Series presented by J&A Service.
-FOX Sports networks aired more than 500 hours of programming throughout the year, highlighted by 17 live race-day shows, including four on FOX’s national network, in addition to primetime Friday night qualifying shows, and fans are in for more of the same this year.
+Under the leadership of President Glen Cromwell, NHRA raced forward in 2020 with a number of key initiatives, including a multiyear partnership with FOX Sports to televise NHRA events from the NHRA Camping World Drag Racing Series, the NHRA Lucas Oil Drag Racing Series, and the Pro Mod Drag Racing Series.
+FOX Sports networks aired more than 500 hours of programming throughout the year, highlighted by 22 race-day shows, including eight on FOX’s national network, in addition to primetime Friday night qualifying shows, and fans are in for more of the same this year.

 NHRA has extremely loyal fans that are committed to the sport they love, and it’s easy to see why.
 They continue to have the best access to the behind-the-scenes action of racing.
 NHRA’s open-pits policy allows fans to get an up-close-and personal view of how teams rebuild engines.
 Drivers are often found in their pit areas, signing autographs and chatting with fans, who have the rare opportunity to get behind the wheel themselves in a variety of racing simulators in the Nitro Alley Fan Zone.
 Those are just a few reasons NHRA fans continue to be some of the most loyal in any sport.